HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Did you know?

-According to Purdue University’s collaboration with Google, Google is increasingly incorporating AI into local search results, making it even more important to have complete, accurate business information that AI systems can easily understand and categorize.
+According to Purdue University’s collaboration with Google, Google is adding more AI to local search results, which makes it more important to have complete, accurate business information that AI systems can read and categorize.

-Your GBP is often the first and sometimes only information these mobile searchers see before making a decision.
-The completeness and appeal of your profile can be the difference between a customer choosing your business or scrolling to the next option.
+Your GBP is often the first and sometimes only information these mobile searchers see before deciding.
+How complete and appealing your profile is can be the difference between a customer choosing your business or scrolling to the next option.

-Mobile searches with local intent have exploded in recent years, with phrases like “near me” or “close by” growing exponentially.
-These searches often happen when customers are already out and about, looking for immediate solutions to their needs.
+Mobile searches with local intent have grown sharply in recent years, with phrases like “near me” or “close by” climbing fast.
+These searches often happen when customers are already out, looking for an immediate solution.

-In today’s mobile-first world, the advantages of Google Business Profile for mobile users cannot be overstated.
-With over 60% of Google searches now happening on mobile devices, how your business appears to on-the-go consumers can make or break your local marketing success.
+For mobile users, how your profile appears really matters.
+With over 60% of Google searches now happening on mobile devices, how your advantages of Google Business Profile and business appears to on-the-go consumers can make or break your local marketing.

 Quick Tip: